The number of Likes you get on your posts is still one of the biggest indicators of success on Instagram.

-With this in mind, use emojis in your posts to get mores Likes.
+With this in mind, use emojis in your posts to get more Likes.

 Share behind-the-scenes photos

-If you’re a business or brand on Instagram, constantly posting product, promos, and generally business-related posts is a quick way to bore your followers.
+If you’re a business or brand on Instagram, constantly posting products, promos, and generally business-related posts is a quick way to bore your followers.

-Bored followers equal less Likes on your posts.
+Bored followers equal fewer Likes on your posts.